What is there to explore at Studio Bell?

 Do you offer tours?

-Yes, we will offer public tours every day at 11:00 am, 12:30 pm, and 2:00 pm.
+Yes, we will offer public tours every day at 11:00 am and 2:00 pm, as well as 12:30 pm tours during the weekends.
 Simply pay your admission, and meet in the Drop-In Zone.
 First come first served.
 If you want a private tour, you can book one here.

 When do public tours happen?